Yazidechitou/Yazidechitou/README.md

 - 👋🏾 Hi, my name is Yazide (Ya-Zeed) Chitou but you can call me Yaz
-- 👀 I’m a software engineer at a company where learn, grow, and continue to master the craft.
+- 👀 I’m a software engineer
-- 👨🏾‍💻 I’m currently learninworking with this stack Python, JavaScript, C#, .Net, HTML, CSS, Django, and React.
+- 👨🏾‍💻 I’m currently working with this stack Python, JavaScript, C#, .Net, HTML, CSS, Django, and React.
 - 🤝 I’m looking to collaborate on project pertaining to Python, JavaScript, HTML, CSS, SQL, PostgreSQL

-Software Engineer and US Army Veteran with 17 years’ experience in IT (Software Development, Network/System and Security/Database Administrator) in cleared government spaces.
+Software Engineer and US Army Veteran with 18 years’ experience in IT (Software Development, Network/System and Security/Database Administrator) in cleared government spaces.
 I am seeking a role to continue growing my full-stack software engineering skills.
 Self-motivated and enthusiastic worker with vast experience that is valuable to software development.
 Bringing forth a proven track record of achievement and a reputation for positive collaboration.
 Confident,